amason13/plusev/README.md

 prior:= prediction you make before you incorporate new information

-most important question: what does market think? incorporates
+best prior will be from the market as it incorporates everyone's information